 SBA Announces Funding Competition to Organizations Providing Training to Women Veteran Entrepreneurs

 WASHINGTON, Feb.
-13, 2020 /PRNewswire/ -- The U.S. Small Business Administration today announced that nonprofit organizations, state and local agencies, and institutions of higher learning are eligible to compete for funding of up to $300,000 to deliver entrepreneurship training to women service members, women veterans, and women military spouses.
+20, 2020 /PRNewswire/ -- The U.S. Small Business Administration today announced that nonprofit organizations, state and local agencies, and institutions of higher learning are eligible to compete for funding of up to $300,000 to deliver entrepreneurship training to women service members, women veterans and women military spouses.

-The SBA's will host a conference call on Wednesday, February 26 at 2 p.m.
+The SBA will host a conference call on Wednesday, February 26 at 2 p.m.
 EST to answer questions related to the Women Veteran Entrepreneurship Training Program grant announcement.

 - Submit questions to Jerry Godwin at jerry.godwin@sba.gov no later than 4 p.m.
 EST on Monday, February 24.